iniffur/CV/README.md

 - Analysed fund holdings data in order to find opportunities to gain new clients
 - Designed and produced marketing content - including custom email templates, built with HTML and CSS
+- Oversaw design elements, and contributed to the development of the company's new website - built with Ruby on Rails.
+The website is currently up and running with over 1000 active users.

 ## Skills